rsanzante/ansible-nginx-server-block/README.md

 ----------------------------------

 This role configures a single site using server blocks (virtual hosts using Apache jargon).
+Can be used

-Work in progress, alpha quality.
+Work in progress, alpha quality, but usable.
 Only tested with Ansible 2.4, but it might work with other Ansible releases.

+It may work with other distros, just make sure you configure properly, see "Non Debian distros" section.
+In particular, it probably works with Alpine Linux, but not tested yet.

-A working Nginx should be configured, this role doesn't install it.
+A working Nginx should be configured, this role doesn't install it or configure the http block level.

 **Features**